Frequently Asked Questions FAQs

 If I am allergic to peanuts, will I react to all nuts?

 Peanuts are legumes (bean family) and nuts grow on trees.
 They are different food families, but co-incidentally 50% of peanut allergic children also react to tree nuts and sesame seed.
+Different nuts have different protein content and potential to trigger an allergy.

 Can asthma inhalers cause steroid side-effects such as thinning of bones and skin?